NHAS/reverse_ssh/README.md

 - ~~Make the selection UI a bit better~~
 - ~~Handle IO errors better in all parties~~
-- Remove remote connection host from list when a disconnection is registered
+- ~~Remove remote connection host from list when a disconnection is registered~~
 - ~~Make the client cleanly fork itself from whatever parent it started from, giving it persistence (might be hard in go)~~
 - ~~direct-tcp port forwarding to select hosts~~
 - Client reconnect on loss of connection
 - Add authentication bits and bobs (potentially compile time string embedding)
+- Ensure threadsafety of key structures